MarlinFirmware/MarlinDocumentation/_gcode/G029-ubl.md

       **Fade** height.
 (UBL only!
 For others use `M420 Z`)

       Fade the amount of Mesh Based Compensation over a specified height.
-At the specified height, no correction is applied and natural printer kenimatics take over.
+At the specified height, no correction is applied and natural printer kinematics take over.
 If no number is specified for the command, 10mm is assumed to be reasonable.
     values:
       -